takuomatsubara/WGBoost/README.md

-# Wasserstein Gradient Boosting: A General Framework with Applications to Posterior Regression
+# Wasserstein Gradient Boosting: A Framework for Distribution-Valued Supervised Learningn